orobix/quadra/docs/tutorials/examples/classification.md

 We give a small description for each tweakable parameter inside the base datamodule config:

 - `data_path`: Path to root_folder. "???" denotes mandatory parameters.
-- `num_classes`: Number of classes.
-It is automatically resolved from the model configuration parameter
 - `exclude_filter`: If an image path contains one of the strings in this list, it will be ignored.
 - `include_filter`: If an image path does not contain one of the strings in this list, it will be ignored.
 - `seed`: Seed for experiment reproducibility (if training is on gpu, complete reproducibility can not be ensured).